Klaim/cpp-proposals/p0535r0-generalized-unpacking.rst

 Why choose prefix :cpp:`operator[]`?
 ------------------------------------

-Other alternatives that have been proposed or considered:
+Before answering, let us look at some other alternatives that have been proposed or considered:

 - :cpp:`t.N`, :cpp:`t~N`